cert-manager/website/content/en/docs/usage/ingress.md

   returned.
 This is useful for keeping compatibility with the `ingress-gce` component.

+- `cert-manager.io/common-name`: (optional) this annotation allows you to configure `spec.commonName` for the `Certificate` to be generated.

+- ` cert-manager.io/duration`: (optional) this annotation allows you to
+  configure `spec.duration` field for the `Certificate` to be generated.

+- `cert-manager.io/renew-before`: (optional) this annotation allows you to configure `spec.renewBefore` field for the `Certificate` to be generated.

+- `cert-manager.io/usages`: (optional) this annotation allows you to configure `spec.usages` field for the `Certificate` to be generated.
+Pass a string with comma-separated values i.e "key agreement,digital signature, server auth"

 ## Optional Configuration

 The ingress-shim sub-component is deployed automatically as part of